 Real-time Customer Data Platform, powered by Adobe Experience Platform, is built for customer experience management.
 It enables organizations to:

 The team at Luma has all of their behavioral and customer data in a single place.

 They can ingest data from all of the following sources:

 All this data from disparate sources is merged into a single unified customer profile.

-Use Real-time Customer Data Platform to bring new sources of data into platform.
-Real-time CDP includes a catalog of data sources that can be added to the profile in just a few clicks.
+Use Real-time Customer Data Platform to bring new sources of data into Platform.
+Real-time CDP includes a catalog of data sources that can be quickly and easily added to the profile.

 For example, to ingest Luma’s CRM data, filter the catalog by CRM, and all out-of-the-box connectors containing CRM are listed.
 To add Microsoft Dynamics CRM data:

 Choose what you want to import from a recommended list of XDM pre-mapped tables.

 For example, select Contacts.
 A preview of the contacts data automatically loads so you can make sure everything looks as expected.